enowars/enowars9-service-shetcode/README.md

-n0t3b00k example service
+Sheetcode
 ====================
-Example service to provide students a project strucutre. n0t3b00k is a simple service that allows users to register, login and save/retrieve notes.
+Sheetcode is a service which allows users to create, edit and solve programming tasks and challange each other.
 -----------------------------------------------

 # Usage